 Pursuant to the gathering and compression agreement with Antero Resources, Antero Resources has dedicated substantially all of its current and future acreage in West Virginia, Ohio and Pennsylvania to the Company for gathering and compression services except for acreage subject to third-party commitments or pre-existing dedications.
 The Company also has an option to gather and compress natural gas produced by Antero Resources on any additional acreage it acquires during the term of the agreement outside of West Virginia, Ohio and Pennsylvania on the same terms and conditions.
 In December 2019, the Company and Antero Resources agreed to extend the initial term of the gathering and compression agreement to 2038 and established a growth incentive fee program whereby low pressure gathering fees will be reduced from 2020 through 2023 to the extent Antero Resources achieves certain quarterly volumetric targets during such time.
-Antero Resources achieved the first level volumetric target for the three months ended March 31, 2020 and earned a rebate of \$12 million from the Company.
-Antero Resources did not achieve the volumetric target for the three months ended March 31, 2021.
+For the three and six months ended June 30, 2020, Antero Resources earned rebates of \$12 million and \$24 million, respectively, from the Company by achieving the first level volumetric target during the first and second quarters of 2020.
+Antero Resources did not earn any rebates from the Company for the three and six months ended June 30, 2021 since Antero Resources did not achieve any volumetric targets during the first or second quarters of 2021.
 Upon completion of the initial contract term, the gathering and compression agreement will continue in effect from year to year until such time as the agreement is terminated, effective upon an anniversary of the effective date of the agreement, by either the Company or Antero Resources on or before the 180th day prior to the anniversary of such effective date.